Beatrice Hastings

-Beatrice Hastings was the pen name of Emily Alice Haigh (27 January 1879 – 30 October 1943) an English writer, literary critic, poet and theosophist.
-Her work was integral to British Magazine The New Age which she helped edit along with her lover, A. R. Orage, prior to the outbreak of the First World War.
-Hastings was also friend and lover of Katherine Mansfield, whose work was first published in The New Age.
+Beatrice Hastings was the pen name of Emily Alice Haigh (27 January 1879 – 30 October 1943), an English writer, literary critic, poet and theosophist.
+Her work was integral to British magazine The New Age which she helped edit along with her lover, A. R. Orage, prior to the outbreak of World War I. Hastings was also friend and lover of Katherine Mansfield, whose work was first published in The New Age.
 She also had love affairs with Wyndham Lewis and Amedeo Modigliani.

 Biography

 Beatrice Hastings was born in London but grew up in Port Elizabeth, South Africa.
 She was educated in Pevensey, Sussex, near Hastings, which may have supplied her chosen name.
 From 1896 to 1899, she attended the University of Oxford to study literature.

 In 1907 she met A. R. Orage, the editor of The New Age magazine, with whom she embarked on a romantic relationship.
 Hastings soon began contributing to the magazine and went on to become one of its most prolific contributors, although most of her work appeared under pseudonyms.
 These include: Pagan, Alice Morning, A.M.A., E.H., B.L.H., Beatrice Tina, Cynicus, Robert a Field, T.K.L., D. Triformis, Edward Stafford, S. Robert West, V.M., G. Whiz, J. Wilson, Annette Doorly, Hastings Lloyd, Mrs. Malaprop, and T.W.